- We focus on what has worked for 10,000+ patients & medical research.

 - Consider wearing a larger shoe in the front.

 - Calluses or corns can really cause pain!

 - Corns and calluses do not form on your fifth toe by themselves.
 They only develop after months or years of increased pressure and rubbing.

 - This is persistent pain from tight shoe gear, tight ankle joint, and tight hamstring muscles.

-- There are many factors that can add up to cause rubbing and bending here.
+- Many factors can add up to cause rubbing and bending here.

-- In the office but we will focus on is trimming down these calluses and making them feel better, but you still have to correct the biomechanics and get yourself some great shoes.
+- We will focus on trimming down these calluses and making them feel better, but you still have to correct the biomechanics and get yourself some great shoes.

 - It is also very possible to sprain or injure your pinky toe.

 - Spraining your pinky toe can lead to long-lasting pain.